ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/login-via-ssh.md

 If you cannot login via SSH to Expanse, please try to register (again) for SDSC's 2FA process.
 See the [Expanse User Guide](https://www.sdsc.edu/systems/expanse/user_guide.html#narrow-wysiwyg-2) for details.
 And don't forget to wait at least 15 minutes for the 2FA registration to activate on Expanse before you attempt your next login.

-If you continue to have SSH access issues, please let us know where you're getting stuck in the Slack channel.
+If you continue to have SSH access issues, please let us know in the Slack channel.